Urgent Care vs. ER: What’s the Difference?

 Ideally, you should compare urgent care vs. emergency room providers in your area before you have a need for their services.
 FloridaHealthFinder.gov and Facility Locator are good places to start.
 Search for an emergency care and urgent care clinic nearby, and you’ll be presented with a list of providers, their location information, and links to all appropriate inspection reports.

-In Florida, for example, you’ll find information on MD Now’s physician-led and UCA-accredited medical centers, listing hours of operation from 8 AM to 8 PM daily.
+In Florida, for example, you’ll find information on MD Now’s physician-led medical centers.
 You can also view a listing of addresses and get driving directions to locations throughout Indian River, Palm Beach, Broward, and Miami-Dade counties.

 Additional helpful information—including major insurance plans accepted, an online check-in option, and directions to MD Now’s state-of-the-art facilities—can be found at www.MDNow.com, or by calling 888-MDNow-911.